hneemann/Digital/README.md

 As mentioned above these GALs are quite old but with 8/10 macro-cells sufficient for beginners exercises.
-If more macro-cells are required, see the PDF documentation that is included in the distribution for details on how to set up Digital to support the [ATF1502](http://www.microchip.com/wwwproducts/en/ATF1502AS) and [ATF1504](http://www.microchip.com/wwwproducts/en/ATF1504AS) which offer 32/64 macro-cells and ISP (In System Programming).
+If more macro-cells are required, see the PDF documentation that is included in the distribution for details on how to set up Digital to support the [ATF1502](http://www.microchip.com/wwwproducts/en/ATF1502AS) and [ATF1504](http://www.microchip.com/wwwproducts/en/ATF1504AS) which offer 32/64 macro-cells and In System Programming.

 ## How do I get set up? ##